Adapting Large Language Models for Character-based Augmentative and Alternative Communication: Other prediction approaches

 \subsection{Classification}

-We also explored making character predictions by adding a classification layer to a transformer model.
-Instead of asking the model to generate the ensuing text given some context, we asked it to produce a distribution over classification labels -- each label corresponded to a single character in our symbol set.
-All candidate classification models were built on top of the best domain-adapted opt-350m model from \cref{domain-adaptation}.
-This allowed us to retain the domain knowledge of the model and focus additional training on the classification task.
+We also explored making character predictions by adding a classification layer to the LLM.
+Instead of using the model to generate the ensuing text from some context, we asked it to produce a distribution over labels -- each label represented a character.
+We built the model on top of the best domain-adapted opt-350m model from \cref{domain-adaptation}.
+This retained the model's domain knowledge and focused additional training on the classification task.

-To create our training examples, we selected a random location within each sentence in the dataset.
-We truncated the sentence at that point, and labeled the example with the label corresponding to the first truncated character (i.e.~the character that came next after the truncated text).
-If the next character was not in our symbol set (A--Z, a--z, space, and apostrophe), we chose another random location in the sentence.
-To train the classification layer of the model, we utilized the same dataset order and general procedure as the subword and byte models.
-For the smaller BOLT and Daily sets, we added a hyperparameter for the number of locations in each sentence that would be selected, creating multiple training examples from each sentence.
+To create training examples, we selected a random location within each sentence.
+We truncated the sentence at that point and used the character that would come next as the label.
+If the next character was not in our symbol set (A--Z, a--z, space, and apostrophe), we chose another random location.
+We utilized the same three step curriculum approach as the byte model; we first trained on C4, then Subtitle, and finally on BOLT combined with Daily.
+For the smaller BOLT and Daily sets, we added a hyperparameter for the number training examples generated per sentence.
+During training, we updated the classification layer as well as all other model parameters.

-The classifier model did not perform as well as we had hoped, achieving a best perplexity of 2.338 on our dev sets by combining BOLT and Daily into a single training phase.
-This model is available on Hugging Face\footnote{\url{https://huggingface.co/figmtu/opt-350m-aac-character-classifier}}.
-By comparison, training with BOLT and then Daily in separate phases yielded a slightly higher perplexity of 2.352.
-See \cref{appendix_class_results} for the full table of results and \cref{appendix_class_hyper} for the hyperparameter values used for each step in the curriculum.
+The classifier model did not perform as well as we had hoped, achieving a perplexity of 2.47.
+By comparison, training with BOLT and then Daily in separate steps yielded a slightly higher perplexity of 2.54.
+Training on just BOLT and Daily performed worse at 2.60.
+See \cref{appendix_class_results} for additional results and hyperparameter values.

-During our initial classifier experiments, we found that we could obtain slightly lower perplexities (on average around 0.01 lower) by adding a custom prefix to each training example and inference, in place of the model's typical sentence start token.
-The results presented in this section used a prefix of ``\texttt{~AAC|}''.
-We theorize that this method was effective because it helped set the classification training examples apart from the examples it had previously seen and signaled to the model there was a change in the task being performed.

-Predictions using the classification model were about four times faster than the search algorithm, taking 16\,ms on average.
-However, it did add additional steps to the fine-tuning process since the classification model was built on top of the domain adapted model.
-Additionally, the perplexity of the model increased compared to the search algorithm.